-Candidates will be invited to participate in only one commencement ceremony.
-Those who complete their degree requirements in Fall or Intersession will be invited to the December Commencement Exercises.
-School of Education Doctoral students who complete their degree requirements in August will be invited to the December Commencement Exercises.
-All other students who complete their degree requirements in Spring or Summer semesters will be invited to the May Commencement Exercises.
-Students who must take courses in the Fall term to complete their degree requirements will not be allowed to participate in the preceding May ceremonies.
-Likewise, students who must take courses in the Spring term to complete their degree requirements will not be allowed to participate in the preceding December ceremonies.
+Candidates are invited to participate in only one commencement ceremony.
+Those who complete their degree requirements in Fall or Intersession terms will be invited to the December Commencement Exercises.
+Those who complete their degree requirements in Spring or Summer terms will be invited to the May Commencement Exercises.
+Candidates who must take courses in the Fall term to complete their degree requirements will not be allowed to participate in the preceding May ceremonies.
+Likewise, candidates who must take courses in the Spring term to complete their degree requirements will not be allowed to participate in the preceding December ceremonies.

 Changes to Academic Records After Students Graduate

 A student’s academic record is sealed when his or her degree is posted.
 With the exception of errors, omissions, or documented discrepancies, changes to a student’s major, minor, concentration, or academic honors, or the removal and/or change of incompletes, grades, or other components of the academic record are not permitted.

 All candidates whose degree programs require a thesis, or who have chosen an available research option, must complete a thesis/research approval form in addition to the application for advancement to candidacy.
 These approval forms, which can be obtained from the program director or dean, are to be completed under the guidance of the director of the thesis/research project and at least a second reader, and in some cases, depending on the nature of the topic, a research project third reader.
 After the director, the reader(s), and the chairperson of the department have signed the approval form, the student must forward it to the dean or program director of the degree program.